SnabShiferV2/wkJellyWorm/readme.md

 - Basic LUA scripting
 - Support for adding more weapons to the game
 - An experimental OpenGL renderer (unfinished)
-- Basic support for online play
+- Support for online play

 ## Usage:
 Host a LAN lobby and type: /enable test